doubleedesign/acf-advanced-image-field/README.md

 ## Status

 This is an alpha release that has been minimally tested for use as a standalone field and within a flexible content field, from which I have no reason to think it wouldn't also work with repeaters but have not tested this.
 More extensive and automated testing will be carried out as I continue work on this.

+_This plugin is not affiliated with or endorsed by WPEngine, the owners of ACF._

 ## Installation